GSA/digitalgov.gov/content/news/2019/12/2019-12-19-a-new-digitalgov.md

 ## What’s New?

-Our new site is built to be an example for meeting the goals in the [21st Century Integrated Digital Experience Act](https://digital.gov/guides/21st-century-idea/) (21st Century IDEA) and the previous [other federal digital policies](https://digital.gov/resources/omb-memos-circulars-executive-orders-and-other-policies/) that have come before it.
+Our new site is built to be an example for meeting the goals in the [21st Century Integrated Digital Experience Act](https://digital.gov/guides/21st-century-idea/) (21st Century IDEA) and the other federal digital policies](https://digital.gov/topics/public-policy/) that have come before it.

 We’ve followed many of the [U.S. Web Design System](https://designsystem.digital.gov/) (USWDS) [design principles](https://designsystem.digital.gov/maturity-model/) in building out our new site: